bradtxufl/axway-open-docs/content/en/docs/central/env_gw_mgmt/environment_list.md

 {{< alert title="Public beta" color="warning" >}}This feature is currently in **public beta** and not yet available for production use.{{< /alert >}}

 The environments page contains all of your environments in a searchable and sortable list.
-An environment is a logical container for grouping APIs and additional assets. the Axway Cloud SAAS environment is represented here as well as environments managed with a service mesh or API service model.
-API service model results might be an AWS Gateway or API Manager environment connected with discovery and traceability agents, or they might be environments that are defined manually.
+An environment is a logical container for grouping APIs and additional assets.
+This list contains:

+* the Axway Cloud SaaS environment
+* Environments using a service mesh gateway
+* Environments using the API service model
+    * AWS Gateway environments
+    * API Manager environments
+    * Environments that have been defined manually using the AMPLIFY Central CLI or APIs

 You can add a new environment from this page by selecting the **+ Environment** button and customizing it with your environment's information.